DoubleBite/Sequence-to-General-tree/README.md

 ## Code and Data

-We implement S2G using Pytorch and AllenNLP.
-The code is organized in while the data can be found in `data/`
+We implement S2G using Pytorch and AllenNLP, and this repository is organized following the standard AllenNLP setting.
+Here, we give a brief description of each folder and their content:

++ `libs`:
++ `libs`:
++ *`data`:
+while the data can be found in `data/`